-Together these all provide environmental, economic and quality of life benefits which underpin the principles of sustainability.
-GI has many benefits, from encouraging people to walk or cycle along routes of local significance bringing local communities together, to increase health and well-being, enhancing landscapes and protecting cultural heritage, providing ecosystem services and linking spaces for biodiversity, managing natural resources sustainably and facilitating adaptation to climate change.
+Together these all provide environmental, economic

+and quality of life benefits which underpin the principles of sustainability.
+GI has many benefits, from encouraging people to walk or cycle along routes of local significance bringing local communities together, to increasing health and wellbeing, enhancing landscapes and protecting cultural heritage, providing ecosystem services and linking spaces for biodiversity, managing natural resources sustainably and facilitating adaptation to climate change.

-Well-designed GI (in accordance with the GI principles set out by Natural England) can also add value to properties and attract investment in an area by enhancing its character and local distinctiveness.
-Key green infrastructure assets and opportunities within the district include: -
+Well designed GI (in accordance with the GI principles set out by Natural England) can also add value to properties and attract investment in an area by enhancing its character and local distinctiveness.

+Key green infrastructure assets and opportunities within the district include:-

-- River corridors, tributaries and valleys of the Itchen, Meon, Hamble, Wallington and Dever which are of considerable biodiversity, landscape and recreation value; - Disused railway corridors (e.g. at Bishops Waltham, Meon Valley, Winchester, Kings Worthy to Sutton Scotney and Alresford to Winchester); - Important public rights of way such as the South Downs Way, Itchen Navigation Heritage Project, and Keats Walk, Winchester; - Natural and semi-natural greenspaces such as chalk downlands e.g. at Whiteshute Ridge and Shawford Down. - Areas of accessible and/or ancient woodland, including those of the Forest of Bere (e.g. West Walk, Creech Woods, Whiteley Pastures); - Farmland which makes up around 73% of the district, which is predominantly arable land in the north, downlands and pasture in the south along the river valleys; - Historic parks and landscape features such as park pales, veteran trees, and sunken lanes; and - Formal and informal recreation areas such as Farley Mount.
+River corridors, tributaries and valleys of the Itchen, Meon, Hamble, Wallington and Dever which are of considerable biodiversity, landscape and recreation value;

+- Disused railway corridors (e.g. at Bishops Waltham, Meon Valley, Winchester); - Important public rights of way such as the South Downs Way, Itchen Navigation Heritage Project, and Keats Walk, Winchester; - Natural and semi-natural greenspaces such as chalk downlands e.g. at Whiteshute Ridge and Shawford Down. - Areas of accessible and/or ancient woodland, including the those of the Forest of Bere (e.g. West Walk, Creech Woods, Whiteley Pastures); - Farmland which makes up around 73% of the district, which is predominantly arable land in the north, downlands and pasture in the south along the river valleys; - Historic parks and landscape features such as park pales, veteran trees, and sunken lanes; - Formal and informal recreation areas such as Farley Mount.